Check out our price breakdown of medical schools in Serbia

-There is no medical school in Serbia that offers a graduate entry course.
-Still, you can check your options to apply for the advanced MD programme in other European countries like Georgia, Cyprus, or Poland.
+There is no medical school in Serbia that offers a graduate entry pathway.
+Still, you can check your options to apply for the advanced MD route in Poland.

 Serbian medical universities offer high-quality education at very advantageous costs for international students.
 A degree from Serbia will earn you worldwide recognition from medical boards, but this is the least you will get.
 Earning a degree here will make you incomparably worldly-wise because Serbia has its own worthwhile story to tell.